 that account.

-[Section 18 amended by No. 49 of 1996 s.
+[Section 18 amended: No. 49 of 1996 s.
 64.]

 19. Investment powers

 Moneys standing to the credit of the Authority may, until required for the purpose of carrying out its functions under this Act, be temporarily invested as the Treasurer may direct in any securities in which money represented in the Public Bank Account may lawfully be invested, and all interest derived therefrom shall be paid to the Authority.